-Additionally, the bill imposes a 20% tax on the adjusted revenues generated from these event-driven contracts, with all revenues directed to the state’s general fund.
+Additionally, the bill imposes a 20% tax on the adjusted revenues generated from event-driven contracts, with all collected revenues directed to the state’s general fund.
 It also modifies the treatment of event-driven contracts for state income tax purposes, specifying that Section 1256 of the Internal Revenue Code does not apply, and requires taxpayers to recompute their net income accordingly.
 Furthermore, state income tax will be withheld on gains exceeding $600 from these contracts.
 The bill includes retroactive applicability provisions for certain tax adjustments starting from January 1, 2026.

 Statutes affected: